rubiojr/rubiojr.github.com/_posts/2013-04-29-distributing-complex-ruby-scripts-with-omnibus-generated-debian-packages.md

    get ready for this, because things aren't getting any easier with Puppet/Chef.

-2. I'm wheel re-inventor.
+2. I'm a wheel re-inventor.
 My favorite thing is a Bash script to do the work for me.
-   Nothing wrong with the approach, perhaps old school and not so kewl anymore but been there, done that, and I still do it from time to time, so not a big deal.
+   Nothing wrong with the approach, perhaps old school and not so kewl anymore but I've been there, done that, and I still do it from time to time, so not a big deal.

 3. Opscode omnibus-ruby to the rescue!

-   What if there is a magic tool out there that builds and bundles the ruby ruby and ALL the dependencies in a single Debian package for you to install?
+   What if there is a magic tool out there that builds and bundles ruby and ALL the dependencies in a single Debian package for you to install?
    That will definitely shorten the manifest/cookbook development cycle making it simpler easier to debug and test.